amygroshek/hireamygroshek/README.md

 2. Clone the particle theme: `git clone https://github.com/nrandecker/particle.git`
 3. Edit `_config.yml` to personalize your site.

+## Dependencies

+As of right now, node 10 but not node 12 is supported.
+Downgrade to node 10 to run the local server and make updates.

 ## Site and User Settings

 You have to fill some informations on `_config.yml` to customize your site.